-Gilbert’s 17th Street Grill has some of the most excellent folks you’ll ever meet.
+Gilbert’s 17th Street Grill (1821 Cordova Road, Fort Lauderdale) has some of the most excellent folks you’ll ever meet.
 Bob & Lenore Gilbert founded Gilbert’s in 2008 after selling their previous restaurant, the Kansas City Steakhouse.

 Once you step foot inside, Leonore is usually the first to greet you.
 She makes you feel like you’re at her home, and you kinda are.

-Their daughter Beth who runs the restaurant with her husband Chef Corwin are the other important component of the Gilbert’s 17th Street Grill magic.
+Their daughter Beth who runs the restaurant and her husband Chef Corwin is the other important component of the Gilbert’s 17th Street Grill magic.

 There’s an old diner feel to the place too.
 I love everything about this.